lapwat/secure-open/README.md

 ### Build from source (optional)

-You can build the docker image from this repository.
-If you don't, the image will pulled from docker-hub.
+You can build the Docker image from this repository.
+If you don't, the image will pulled from Docker Hub.

 ```
 docker build . -t lapwat/secure-open